- Primary markets :

 - ICMA AMIC initiatives

 - ICMA AMIC Regulatory Update - mailing list subscription

 - Green bonds :

 - Other projects :

 - ICMA Quarterly Report :

-The settlement period will be harmonised and set at a maximum of two days after the trading day for the securities traded on stock exchanges or other regulated markets (currently two to three days are necessary for most securities transactions in Europe).
+The settlement period has been harmonised and set at a maximum of two days after the trading day for the securities traded on stock exchanges or other regulated markets (previously two to three days were necessary for most securities transactions in Europe).

-It is expected that markets within the scope of the CSDR text, will migrate from T+3 to T+2 with effect from Monday 6 October 2014.
+Markets within the scope of the CSDR text migrated from T+3 to T+2 with effect from Monday, 6 October 2014.

 The CSD Regulation states, in Article 5(2), that the migration should not apply to transactions that are privately negotiated and executed on a trading venue, or transactions that are executed bilaterally but are reported to a trading venue.